Iamouma/printf/README.md

 0x11.
 C - printf project
-The printf function is a very important and versatile function in the C programming language and being about to create your custom version of it will go a long way to enhance your understanding of the language.

-The first secret to being able to complete this project successfully is to first get a solid understanding of the printf function itself, how it works and all the different ways in which it can be used.
+The printf function is a very important and versatile function in the C programming language and being about to create your custom version of it will go a long way to enhance your understanding of the language.The first secret to being able to complete this project successfully is to first get a solid understanding of the printf function itself, how it works and all the different ways in which it can be used.

-1. Overview of printf:
+1. Overview of printf.
 The printf function in C is used for formatted output.
 It’s part of the Standard Input/Output Library (stdio.h) and is responsible for printing data to the standard output (typically the console) in a specified format.
 It’s an essential tool for displaying information to users and debugging programs.

 The Format String: